-During the year ended 31 March 2018, the Committee:
+During the year ended 31 March 2019, the Committee:

-- considered and reviewed the Board's composition; - conducted and reported to the Board on the 2017/2018 Board evaluation exercise; - led succession planning activities at Board level and across the Group, with a focus on diversity and good practice, talent retention, training and development.
+- Considered and reviewed the Board's composition; - Conducted and reported to the Board on the 2018/2019 Board evaluation exercise; and - Led succession planning activities at Board level and across the Group, with a focus on diversity and good practice, talent retention, training and development.

-In relation to appointments and diversity, the Board believes that better diversity creates a more inclusive corporate culture and better equips companies to navigate the challenges facing businesses and support long term strategic needs.
+In relation to appointments and diversity, the Board believes that better diversity creates a more inclusive corporate culture and better equips companies to navigate the challenges facing businesses and support long-term strategic needs.
 Diversity is viewed by the Board through a broad lens, to include gender, ethnicity, nationality, skills and experience.

-The Board acknowledges that achieving diversity in certain sectors, including the technology sector, presents particular challenges when considering the profile of the available talent pool in those sectors.
+The Board acknowledges that achieving diversity in certain sectors, including the technology sector, presents challenges when considering the profile of the available talent pool in those sectors.
 The Board confirms that whilst it is not in favour of setting specific targets for Board diversity to be achieved by particular dates, in the event that a Board position requires filling (and in all succession planning activities undertaken by the Board and the Group), it will proactively ensure that recruitment and selection practices are transparent, fair and result in appointments based on merit and objective criteria, promoting diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.
-In addition, search processes will use a wide range of channels, including advertising, to encourage applications from diverse candidates with relevant skills, experience, and knowledge.
+In addition, search processes will use a wide range of channels, including advertising, to encourage applications from diverse candidates with relevant skills, experience and knowledge.

 The Board recognises the importance of succession planning and the role it plays in maintaining a continuous level of quality in management and reducing the level of instability that may arise following unforeseen events, such as the departure of a key individual.
-As part of succession planning exercises, the Nominations Committee reviewed the Group's Executive Team and leadership structures, the output of this exercise fed into the Group's strategic objectives of facilitating business scaling for anticipated growth and furthering individual training and development requirements.
-The Nominations Committee, in conjunction with the Board, formally discussed and reviewed succession planning at each of the three meetings held during the year; this is a key area that the Nominations Committee will continue to monitor on an ongoing basis.
+As part of succession planning exercises, the Nominations Committee reviews the Group's Executive Team and leadership structures, and the output of this exercise feeds into the Group's strategic objectives of facilitating business scaling for growth and furthering individual training and development requirements.
+The Nominations Committee, in conjunction with the Board, formally discusses and reviews succession planning at each of the three meetings held during the year; this is a key area of focus for the Nominations Committee.